MatAik/sport/README.md

 With docker or when the registry is running locally the base address given from registry will be used to call the /routes end-point of cityservice.

 Calculatorservice accesses the cityservice using basic authentication.
 If the username and password are set-up correctly (set by config by default) cityservice returns a list of all possible routes.
+Something to consider in the future is whether the route data needs to be real-time or not.
+If we can afford it to be some seconds or even a minute old, we could apply a cache solution here.

 Calculator service uses the data given by cityservice to do calculation of the quickest and easiest routes available and returns them to the caller in json format.
 For the quickest route only travel time is considered and any waiting time is discarded.